SeyedHamidreza/GOOD_descriptor/README.md

-# GOOD: a Global Orthographic Object Descriptor for 3D object recognition and manipulation
+## GOOD: a Global Orthographic Object Descriptor for 3D object recognition and manipulation
 * S. Hamidreza Kasaei, Ana Maria Tomé, Luís Seabra Lopes, Miguel Oliveira
 * http://wiki.ieeta.pt/wiki/index.php/Hamidreza_Kasaei

-** AUTHOR : ** Hamidreza Kasaei, <seyed.hamidreza@ua.pt>

 The Global Orthographic Object Descriptor (GOOD) has been designed to be robust, descriptive and efficient to compute and use.
 GOOD descriptor has two outstanding characteristics: